kristiinara/GraphifySwift/README.md

 		first_names,
 		parent,
 		other_parent
   	WHERE
-		size(first_names) >= minimumNumberOfClassesInHierarchy
+  		size(first_names) >= minimumNumberOfClassesInHierarcy and
   		size(second_names) >= minimumNumberOfClassesInHierarcy
   	RETURN
-		parent.app_key as app_key,
+  		distinct(parent.app_key) as app_key,
-		parent.name as parent_class_name,
-		other_parent.name as other_parent_class_name ,
-		first_names as first_class_names,
-		second_names as second_class_names,
-		size(first_names) as number_of_classes
+  		count(parent)/2 as number_of_smells

 ##### Parameters
 Queries parallel hierarchy trees for classes that start with the same prefixes.
-Prefix length currently set to 1, minimumNumberOfClassesInHierarchy set to 5.
+Prefix length currently set to 3, minimumNumberOfClassesInHierarchy set to 5.

 ##### How are parameters determined
-For prefix length we should try this query out on a big number of projects and check for false positives, 1 might be an acceptable number.
-Minimum number of classes in hierarchy is currently set to 5, we should follow the same process as for prefix length.
+For prefix length we tried this query out on a big number of projects and checked for false positives, 3 seemed be an acceptable number.
+Minimum number of classes in hierarchy is currently set to 5.

 ##### Implementation details
 It is mostly a historical smell, meaning that it relies on how the code evolves, but it has been suggested that detection should also be possible without historical data if we also look at class prefixes.